-University: P. J. Šafá rik University in Košice
+University: P. J. Šafárik University in Košice

-Faculty: Faculty of S cience
+Faculty: Faculty of Science

-Course ID: ÚFV/ DKC/04 Course name: Journals registered in the Current Contents Connect database and published in the country of residence
+Course ID: ÚFV/ DC/22 ,

+Course type, scope a nd the method:

+Course type:

-Course type, scope a Course type: Recommended cour Per week: Per stud Course method: pre rse-load (hours): ly period: esent
+Recommended cour Per week: Per stud ,

+Course method: dis

-Number of ECTS cr edits: 15
+Number of ECTS cr ·

 Recommended seme ster/trimester of the cours e:

 Course level: III.

 Prerequisities:

-Conditions for cours se completion:
+Conditions for cours Publication accepted se completion: in a national journal as auth or/co-author.

-Learning outcomes:
+level of ability to ident He demonstrates the applying them critica an innovative way, as according to the higher ntify, evaluate, and apply co ability to reflect on a scienally.
+He demonstrates the constrates the constrate are new oriest qualitative and ethical states. co-author, the PhD student demonstrates a high rrect scientific methods or research methodology.
+It if c problem by using the latest approaches and impetence to use existing theories and concepts in it is ignal scientific knowledge, which he can publish and ards of the field.
+The PhD student demonstrates eviewers' suggestions, to finalize his own ideas.

 Brief outline of the c ourse:

-Recommended litera nture:
+Recommended litera iture:

 Course language:

 Notes:

-Course assessment Total number of asses ssed students: 9
+Course assessment Total number of assessed students: 2

 abs n

 100.0 0.0

 Provides:

-Date of last modifica ation:
+Date of last modification: 08.11.2022

 Approved: prof. Ing.
 Martin Orendáč, DrSc.